6OmpH9/hello-world-py5/README.md

-# hello-world, this is my GitHub.
+# hello-world, this is my creative coding repository.
-The purpose of this repository is to track my progress as a creative coder.
 This repository is where I will keep sketches that I create in py5.
+The purpose of this repository is to track my progress as a creative coder and gain a broader understanding of GitHub.

 The goal is to take inspiration from various tutorials and resources I find and convert them into python code, specifically py5 which is a python version of Processing.